Compact Hunting Rifles

 By Chuck Hawks

 Compact rifles have become numerous.
-By "compact" I do not mean traditional youth rifles intended for use by hunters not fully grown, or even rifles intended to be sold to short or small framed adults (man or woman).
-I am referring to short rifles marketed to full size, male, adult hunters.
+By "compact" I do not mean traditional youth rifles intended for use by hunters not fully grown, or even rifles intended to be sold to very short or small framed adults (man or woman).
+I am referring to short rifles marketed to full size, adult hunters.

 "Carbine" is the word formerly applied to short rifles, and they were usually created by the simple expedient of lopping off the barrel.
 At one time the U.S. Army preferred a 26" barrel on an infantry rifle and a 22" barrel on a calvary carbine.
 (Horse soldiers, naturally, wanted a weapon with a shorter barrel.)